nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 1 - Getting Started.markdown

     For **users**, the operating system provides services for common tasks like copying or deleting a file, creating a directory, finding out who is working on the network, and sending a mail message.
 As a system administrator, it also handles tasks like backing up files.

-2. When a program needs to access the hardware, such as reading a file on disk, it makes a **call to the operating system** instead of attempting to do the job itself.
+2. When a program needs to access the hardware, such as reading a file on disk, it makes a "call to the operating system" instead of attempting to do the job itself.
 The operating system then directs the disk controller to open the file and make the data available to the program.

 3. The program that starts executing at your terminal when you log in is known as the **shell**.
 Four types of this program available on a UNIX system are: